 Louise Gray quit her job as an environmental correspondent to pursue the challenge of hunting and killing her own meat for her book 'The Ethical Carnivore: My year of killing to eat.'
+The ethical carnivore

 Gray traveled across Britain and beyond, killing 21 different species on land and at sea.
+THE ETHICAL CARNIVORE

 The author learned skills such as stalking, shooting and gutting her prey along the way.
+THE ETHICAL CARNIVORE

-The results of a pheasant shoot, which are hugely popular but controversial in England.
+The results of a pheasant shoot, which are hugely popular but controversial in England. the ethical carnivore

 Although some hunters kill for sport, Gray eats all of her kills, cooking them up in delicious recipes for incredulous urban friends.
 THE ETHICAL CARNIVORE

 Gray also explores a growing movement for eating roadkill as a low-impact alternative. the ethical carnivore